ku-mo/1866wiki/docs/00-overview/03-faq.md

 # 👥 Membership

 ## **Who can be a Full Member?**
-The **Top 9 alliances** in weekly power ranking.
+The **Top 9 alliances** in weekly power ranking are eligible for full membership, skipping any suspended or opt-out alliances.

 ## **How does an alliance become an Associate Member?**
 First-come, first-served:

 1. R5 posts a petition in `#membership-petitions`
-2. Verified by a Clerk
+2. A clerk will then manually verify the submission
-3. Added to Associate list if slots are available (max 7)
+3. Alliance is added to Associate list if slots are available (max 7)
+4. If Associate list is full, applicant is added to the waitlist.

 ---

 ## **Do Associate Members have protection?**
-Yes — they receive **L1–L5 NAP protection**.
+Yes, they receive **L1–L5 NAP protection**.
 They do *not* receive:

 - L6 rights
-- voting rights
+- Council participation (voting rights)
-- rotation participation
+- Land rotation participation

 ---